herval/herval.github.io/index.md

 A cURL-like tool for calling Thrift services from the command line

-# Presentations and random babble
+# Presentations, blog posts and random babble

 ## [So you think JSON is a good idea?](http://www.slideshare.net/herval/so-you-think-json-is)
 An experiment on JSON vs binary RPC formats on a microservice architecture